ROCm/gpu-cluster-networking/docs/how-to/multi-node-config.rst

 NCCL_DEBUG
 ^^^^^^^^^^

 Including this parameter displays various levels of information for debugging.
-Useful values include ``VERSION`` to display the RCCL version, linked ROCm version, and the RCCL git tag, while ``INFO`` displays information for all supported subsystems (see NCCL_DEBUG_SUBSYS).
+Useful values include ``VERSION`` to display the RCCL version, linked ROCm version, and the RCCL git tag, while ``INFO`` displays debugging information that can be useful when trying to diagnose reasons for hangs or other errors while running RCCL tests.
+It can also be used with ``NCCL_DEBUG_SUBSYS`` to view subsystem information.

 **Example**